monika2009/Resume/what_like.md

 - _Looking good_
 - _No need to find other link to see other information_
 - _badges and icon are workable and all are showing right information_
+- _Flow chart is there to help to understand things easly _
+- _Also image and icon are there to understand if you are a visual viewer_

 <div align="center">
     <img src="https://github.com/srnvry/Resume/blob/f6e154463a9ae849713abbdce39d167e06a808e8/footer.png" alt="srnvry" width="100%"/>